Employment Tribunals: Price & Service Information

 The following guidance applies to Claims for unfair dismissal and wrongful dismissal and applies to employees bringing Claims on their own behalf and to employer clients defending Claims from their employees.

-The estimates which follow are based on hourly fee rates of £225 plus VAT chargeable by our Employment Law Solicitors Graham Shannon and Mathew Sigsworth, both of whom have in excess of 10 years experience conducting unfair and wrongful dismissal Claims and who are supervised by Ursula Collie a Solicitor and Mediator with over 25 years post qualification experience.
+The estimates which follow are based on hourly fee rates of £225 plus VAT chargeable by our Employment Law Solicitor Graham Shannon who has in excess of 20 years experience conducting unfair and wrongful dismissal Claims and who is supervised by Matthew Sigsworth a Solicitor with over 10 years post qualification experience.

 Claims for unfair dismissal must be brought in an Employment Tribunal.

 Claims in respect of wrongful dismissal can be brought in the Employment Tribunal or in the Civil Courts.
 The guidance below applies to wrongful dismissal Claims pursued in the Employment Tribunal.